ScionResearch/OnLocation-Gallagher-Bridge/README.md

 ## Overview

-The bridge runs as a background Windows service with an ASP.NET Core web UI on port 5000.
+The bridge runs as a background Windows service with an ASP.NET Core web UI (default port 5000).
 It maintains one or more **sync profiles**, each defining a source entity type (Staff or Contractor Members), the inductions to track, a field mapping, match rules, and a polling schedule.
 On each poll the bridge:

 1. Fetches new or updated records from OnLocation (incrementally, using bookmarks).
 2. Reconciles each record against existing Gallagher cardholders using configurable match rules.